iseliktar/iseliktar.github.io/docs/content-creation.md

 		and even a third line
 ```

+## Section Titles and Navigation Items

+`first-section-title`... `sixth-section-title` - The properties from the first section title to the sixth are the navigation items which are the same as the section titles and are configurable from the [_config.yml](../_config.yml) file.

 ## Homepage

-Homepage is located in the index.md file in the main directory.
+Homepage is located in the [index.md](../index.md) file in the main directory.
 It has a couple of properties and content below the `---` section.
 The content is the text that appears in the `What is #spodari` section.

-### Section Titles and Navigation Items

-`first-section-title`... `sixth-section-title` - The properties from the first section title to the sixth are the navigation items which are the same as the section titles.

 ### Statistics Metrics